 Student Support Services

 City College at Montana State University Billings also provides a number of support facilities and services on campus to help students succeed in your academic efforts.
-Facilities and services include Academic Support Services (ASC), TRIO/SSS, Disability Student Services, computer lab space, study areas, Military and Veterans Student Lounge, Native American Student Lounge, Yellowjacket Food Pantry and Jacket Student Central.
+Facilities and services include Academic Support Services (ASC), TRIO/SSS, Disability Student Services, Library, computer lab space, study areas, Military and Veterans Student Lounge, Native American Student Lounge, Yellowjacket Food Pantry and Jacket Student Central.

 Advising Center